Mec-iS/staticwebpage/posts/010_game_changer_unifying_vectors_and_features_graphs.md

 ## Intro

-`arrowspace` can be a database for vectors, a graph database and a key-value store.
-At which levels it can reach performance at any of these depends on the use-cases and the specific implementation.
+`arrowspace` is a database for vectors supported by a graph representation and a key-value store.
 The main use-cases targeted are: **AI search capabilities as advanced vector similarity, graph characterisation analysis and search, indexing of high-dimensional vectors**.

 ## What ArrowSpace Is